ts4z/irata/README.md

   actually not that big of a problem, but if you load a whole bunch of browser tabs up at the same clock, eventually the browser will starve for connections.
 This looks like a server bug but isn't.
 * SSL isn't supported.
-Since I am running this in a Cloud Run instance, this is not currently a problem.
-Also, Let's Encrypt should be supported.
+My server is fronted with an nginx which does SSL.
+  But the server doesn't know how to get IP addresses correctly.
 * QUIC would be fun, but doesn't seem relevant while running in Cloud Run.*
- Pagination isn't supported in many places where it should be.
+* Pagination isn't supported in many places where it should be.
   Since we have only a trivial number of users, this isn't a problem that has risen to the top of the stack yet.
-* Changing most thing in site config means restarting the server, but this could be detected automatically.
-(Writes to these objects are cached and the write path is instrumented to invalidate the cache, we just need more of this.)
-* Database doesn't notify for changes, so we can really only have a single server instance if we want things to work reliably.
-(The database code has proper locks against write-write conflicts.)
+* Changing some things in site config requires a restart.
 * We need a kiosk mode so we can remote-control clients that are just loading one of our URLs.
-* Theme support is *very* poor, and limited to selecting a CSS file.
+* Theme support is limited.
-  Only the "irata" theme is allegedly well tested.
 * Sounds should be in the database, I guess.
 * There should be more than one pay table, and some pay table should scale to at least 500 players.
 * Errors (particularly pay table errors) aren't reported well.
-* Cache coherence is a big issue.
-For a single-instance server, tournament are almost cached properly.
-Users aren't, which will be an issue once user records have mutable fields.
 * This list keeps getting longer.